xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/datamodel/parsedfilescounter.md

-Keep track of the number of XML files parsed.
+Counter tracking the number of XML files successfully parsed.

 ## Signature

 ```typescript
 parsedFilesCounter: number;
 ```

+## Remarks

+Incremented for each XML file processed during the parsing operation, providing metrics for progress monitoring and diagnostic reporting.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>